-• New Road Primary School is aware of environmental factors which may impact on a child's welfare and safety and understand safeguarding in the wider context.

-- New Road Primary School staff are mindful that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to local authority children's social care (such as a Child in Need, or Child Protection, plan). - All staff should have an awareness of safeguarding issues that can put children at risk of harm.
+- St. Helen's Church of England Primary School is aware of environmental factors which may impact on a child's welfare and safety and understand safeguarding in the wider context. - St. Helen's Church of England Primary School staff are mindful that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to local authority children's social care (such as a Child in Need, or Child Protection Plan). - All staff should have an awareness of safeguarding issues that can put children at risk of harm.
 Behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education, and sharing nudes or semi-nude images (also known as youth produced sexual imagery) put children in danger.
 The categories/issues that follow are by no means an exhaustive list, but give an indication of the current themes in safeguarding and protecting children.